 The Photography Equipment

-The mirrorless Fuji X-T2 is my primary camera and my X-T1 is now a backup.
+The mirrorless Fuji X-T3 is my primary camera and my X-T2 is now a backup.
 I sold my Nikon gear and X-T1 to finance the new camera.
 My current lenses include the 100-400, 18-135, 10-24 and the fixed 56.
 I also use a close up attachment and the 1.4 extender.
 I do not intend to purchase any new lenses right now; I need more time with what I already have to understand them better.
+I am tempted by the new, not released yet, 16-80 lens.
 The three zooms are great, perfect for what I do.
 I have a tripod, an Induro with an Induro ball head, but it is now a backup.
 I have upgraded the ballhead to a Sirui 30 and I like the change - it is more stable and has less "drop" on the longer lens.
 I just completed the upgrade to the Sirui legs as well.
-It is more stable and has a taller reach with no center extension than I had before but a tad heaver.
+It is more stable and has a taller reach, with no center extension, than I had before but a tad heaver.
 No center post allows me to get it very close to the ground.
 I have the remote trigger for the camera and a dark filter and polarizer for each zoom lens and find them very useful.
 I have a smaller Manfrotto backpack that I use when hiking far or on steep climbs and a Mindshift 20L backpack that holds the whole kit.
 It is heavy for a long hike but is well balanced and by carefully selecting gear there is room for a jacket and a snack plus outside pockets for a water bottle.